Israel election: High turnout as Netanyahu eyes victory

 Unlike in previous elections, the parties' campaigns have focused largely on social and economic issues, rather than the prospects for a permanent peace agreement with the Palestinians.

-There have been unprecedented protests against the rising cost of living and a recent report said nearly one in four Israelis lived in poverty.'Something new'
+There have been unprecedented protests against the rising cost of living and a recent report said nearly one in four Israelis lived in poverty.

 More than 5.65 million people are eligible to vote on Tuesday, with the 10,131 polling stations scheduled to stay open until 22:00 (20:00 GMT).